 The Therapeutic Parenting Pathway

-The Therapeutic Parenting Pathway offers flexibility and creativity in order to respond quickly to changing needs at key points in a child’s life.
+The Therapeutic Parenting Pathway offers flexibility and creativity in order to respond quickly to changing needs at key points in a child’s life taking account of their family situation.
 For example, transitions; from nursery to primary or to junior or secondary school, entering adolescence, changes in birth family, foster family or to Care Planning.

 Team Around the Family

-We recognise that all children and young people who are looked after have suffered some form of trauma and loss, so all our foster carers are offered training and support to care using a therapeutic parenting approach.
+We recognise that all children and young people who are looked after have suffered some form of trauma and loss so all our foster carers and parents are offered training and support to care using a therapeutic parenting approach.

 The Three Tiers